scroll-tech/frontends/src/assets/blog/proofGeneration.md

 Now that we see how to interpret the columns as polynomials, we can commit to each of them using a polynomial commitment scheme.

-This allows us to “compress" each column into a short representation.
+This allows us to "compress" each column into a short representation.
 Doing this for all the columns yields a succinct representation of the entire trace table.

 Using a polynomial commitment scheme also allows us to generate proofs of evaluation - the prover can convince a verifier that the committed polynomial passes through a particular point, without revealing the entire polynomial.

 ### Computing KZG commitments

 This subsection will give a brief overview of the mathematical computation required to compute KZG commitments for each column.
-For a more thorough treatment of the math, see Dankrad Feist's posts on [KZG](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) and [PCS multiproofs](https://dankradfeist.de/ethereum/2021/06/18/pcs-multiproofs.html) (in the latter article, see the sections titled “Evaluation form" and “Lagrange polynomials").
+For a more thorough treatment of the math, see Dankrad Feist's posts on [KZG](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) and [PCS multiproofs](https://dankradfeist.de/ethereum/2021/06/18/pcs-multiproofs.html) (in the latter article, see the sections titled "Evaluation form" and "Lagrange polynomials").

 First a bit of notation: let $[r]_1$ denote $r \cdot g$, where $g$ is a generator for the elliptic curve group $\mathbb{G}_1$.